Exploring the impact of AGN feedback model variations on the Lyman-$\alpha$ Forest Flux Power Spectrum: Conclusion

 This work explores simulations from the CAMELS project analyzing variations of five different AGN feedback parameters at $z=0.1$, $0.4$, $0.7$, $1.0$, $1.25$, and $2.0$.
 The benefit of these single-parameter variations is through the individual study of the impact of these components of the AGN feedback model on the \lya~forest.
 The five parameters explored are AGN momentum flux, AGN jet speed, SMBH radiative efficiency, jet velocity threshold, and the SMBH mass threshold for jet feedback.
 We calculate the predicted P1D for the minimum, fiducial, and maximum values for each of the parameters.
 From the results, we draw the following conclusions.

 \begin{itemize} \item The speed of the AGN jet, and thus the distance the jets reach, has the greatest impact of the AGN feedback parameters that we consider on the 1D flux power spectrum of the \lya-forest (Figure \ref{fig:jet_speed}). \item Similarly, changing the SMBH mass threshold at which AGN jet feedback occurs has a large impact on the \lya~forest (Figure \ref{fig:1P_28}).
 The P1D is strongly affected by the mass threshold as long as it is greater than $10^7 M_\odot$, which implies that SMBHs with that mass or greater are the primary contributors to the impact seen on the \lya~forest through jet feedback. \item Reducing the AGN jet-mode momentum flux increases the amplitude of the low redshift P1D.
-However, increasing the jet-mode momentum flux does not further decrease the P1D, implying that the fiducial Simba AGN feedback momentum parameter maximizes the effect on the \lya~forest (Figure \ref{fig:flux}). \item Heating the jets at injection helps remove neutral hydrogen from the \lya~forest up to a point after which the extra heating actually suppresses further jet feedback by suppressing further SMBH growth, resulting in a lower overall impact (Figure~\ref{fig:BHstats}). \end{itemize}
+However, increasing the jet-mode momentum flux does not further decrease the P1D, implying that the fiducial Simba AGN feedback momentum parameter maximizes the effect on the \lya~forest (Figure \ref{fig:flux}). \item Heating the jets at injection helps remove neutral hydrogen from the \lya~forest up to a point after which the extra heating actually suppresses further jet feedback by suppressing SMBH growth, resulting in a lower overall impact (Figure~\ref{fig:BHstats}).
+The impact of AGN jets in the Simba simulations cannot be accounted for in the assumed UVB due to the unique effect that jet heating has on the \lya~forest at the high-$k$ end of the P1D.
+Thus to effectively study the impact that AGN feedback has on the IGM in simulations, the sub-grid model must be constructed with careful consideration on how AGN jets propagate energy and matter to scales beyond the host galaxy. \end{itemize}